Terraform vs Pulumi: What to Use in 2022?

 AWS S3 Bucket Setup with Terraform vs Pulumi

 The previous image compares a simple code snippet for creating an AWS S3 bucket instance using Terraform and Pulumi.
-On the left side, the file name has the .tf extension, for Terraform.
+On the left side, the files have the .tf extension for Terraform.
 As you learned earlier, to provision and manage your infrastructure, you need to learn HashiCorp's Configuration Language (HCL).
 Although the HCL being declarative is simple to set up, it has a steep learning curve.

 The code on the right is a Pulumi code written in Python.
 You can see that the extension is .py.
 With Pulumi, there's no need to learn a new programming language.
 Pulumi's support for some major languages like Python, JavaScript, TypeScript, Go, and C# means you can start provisioning your infrastructure right away.